SolidWallOfCode/txn_box/doc/user/ModifierReference.en.rst

 .. modifier:: else

    The :mod:`else` modifier leaves the feature unchanged unless it is the :code:`NULL` value or is an empty string.
-In that case, the feature is changed to be the value of the modifier.
+In that case, the feature is changed to be the value of the modifier key.

 .. modifier:: hash

    Compute the hash of a feature and take the result modulo the value.
 This modifier requires a value that is a positive integer.

-.. modifier:: as-integer

-   Coerce the feature to an Integer type if possible.
-If the feature is already an Integer, it is left unchanged.
-If it is a string, it is parsed as an integer string and if that is successfull, the feature is changed to be the resulting integer value.
-If not, the modifier value is used.
-This is the :code:`NULL` value if unspecified.

-.. modifier:: as-ip-addr

-   Convert to an IP address or range.
-If the conversion can not be done, the result is :code:`NULL`.

-.. modifier:: ip-space
-   :arg: IP Space name

-   This modifier must be used in conjunction with :drtv:`ip-space-define`.
-The latter defines and loads an IP space.
-This modifier changes an IP address feature into a row from the named IP Space.
-The value for the modifier is a feature expression in which :ex:`ip-col` can be used to extract data from the row.
-The value of that expression replaces the IP address.

 .. modifier:: filter